scikit-image/skimage-archive/meeting-notes/2024/2024-10-22_europe_africa_cc.md

 - EOSS5 no-cost extension
   - > approved internally and [...] the funder, SVCF [...] should be in touch with the amendment within the coming weeks.
   - new grant end date: January 31, 2026
-    - At current burn rate will spend funds ~October/November 2025
+    - At current burn rate, will spend funds by ~October/November 2025
   - interim report due: 1/1/2025
   - final report due: 4/1/2026